matthewlouisbrockman/SelfReviewingAgent/README.md

 }
 and this might help with some of the hallucination.

+###

+Edit 6 March - threw in GPT4 upgrade and it works out of the box now

 ### Cool prompt stuff
 So the coolest thing about the prompt is hallucinated functions work _really really well_.
 Huge fan of using typescript interfaces to define specific outputs - see `linearPlanner.tsx` for the most interesting one i think.